elephantscale/es-training-new/docker/slides/Docker_Intro.md

 ## Docker Architecture

-* Docker uses the host kernel on Linux, and thus run natively
+* Docker uses the host kernel on Linux, and thus runs natively

 * Unlike virtual machines, docker containers do not have their own guest OS, **they share the host OS**